Dannie History, Family Crest & Coats of Arms

 Migration of the Dannie family to Ireland

 Some of the Dannie family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dannie family to the New World and Oceana
+Migration of the Dannie family

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Dannie: Thomas Denny from Combs, Devon, England settled in Leicester, Massachusetts in 1646; Mary Denny settled in New England (Massachusetts) in 1635; another Mary Denny settled in Maryland in 1736.